LilaShiba/msPythonCapstone2023/readme.md

 <br>
 <br>

-# 🚀 Have Fun and Be Creative! 🚀
+## 🚀 Have Fun and Be Creative! 🚀

-Now it's time for you to explore and have fun creating your own unique dog face designs!
+After all, that's what a dog would do.
+Plus, it's time for you to explore and have fun creating your own unique dog face designs!
 Remember, you can always add more functions to the `dog_template.py` file and create more complex drawings.
 Don't be afraid to experiment, fail, and learn 🌟

 Here are a few more ideas to extend your dog face drawing project: